The Graduate Certificate of Disaster Risk Science and Sustainability required the completion of 24 units, which must consist of:

 At a minimum, all applicants must meet program-specific academic/non-academic requirements, and English language requirements.
 Admission to most ANU programs is on a competitive basis.
 Therefore, meeting all admission requirements does not automatically guarantee entry.

-Applicants must present a Bachelor degree or international equivalent with a minimum GPA of 4.0/7.0
+- Bachelor degree or international equivalent with GPA 4/7; or

 For more information see: http://www.anu.edu.au/students/program-administration/costs-fees

 For further information on International Tuition Fees see: https://www.anu.edu.au/students/program-administration/fees-payments/international-tuition-fees

 All students are required to pay the Services and amenities fee (SA Fee)

 The annual indicative fee provides an estimate of the program tuition fees for international students and domestic students (where applicable).
 The annual indicative fee for a program is based on the standard full-time enrolment load of 48 units per year (unless the program duration is less than 48 units).
 Fees for courses vary by discipline meaning that the fees for a program can vary depending on the courses selected.
 Course fees are reviewed on an annual basis and typically will increase from year to year.
 The tuition fees payable are dependent on the year of commencement and the courses selected and are subject to increase during the period of study.

 For further information on Fees and Payment please see: https://www.anu.edu.au/students/program-administration/fees-payments